sidrashahbaz/specs/patient-charting/manage-medication-list/add-new-medication.md

 **Stakeholders:**              Patient Charting User

-**Purpose:**                   The main intent of this use case is the creation of new problem in the list.
+**Purpose:**                   The main intent of this use case is to add new medication in the list.

 **Pre Condition:**             Doctor/ Physician/ Clinician must be identified and authenticated.

-**Post Condition:**            New problem created successfully without any conflicts.
+**Post Condition:**            New medication added successfully without any conflicts.

 **Frequency of Occurrence:**   High